 - Line an 8x8-inch tin with baking paper, leaving a little hanging over the edges for easy removal later.

-- Break up the white chocolate and add it to a heatproof bowl with the condensed milk.
-Place the bowl over a pan of gently simmering water on the stove to create a double boiler.
+- Break up the white chocolate and add it to a saucepan with the condensed milk.
+Place the pan over low heat on the stove.

 - Keep the heat low and gently stir until the chocolate has melted.
-Alternatively, you can do this in short bursts in the microwave, stirring every 20-30 seconds to prevent burning.
+Alternatively, you can melt the ingredients in short bursts in the microwave, stirring every 20 seconds to prevent burning.

-- Transfer half of the fudge mixture to a separate bowl and stir in the freeze-dried strawberry powder and food colouring if using.
+- Transfer half of the fudge mixture to a separate bowl then stir in the freeze-dried strawberry powder and food colouring.
 Make sure to work quickly as the fudge will set quite fast.

 - Transfer the white fudge mixture to your lined tin and spread it evenly into place.

-- Put the pink strawberry fudge mixture on top of the white and spread it out to the edges.
+- Put spoonfuls of the pink strawberry fudge mixture on top of the white then use a toothpick to swirl the two colours together.

-- Refrigerate for 4 hours until firm, then cut into squares and enjoy.
+- Refrigerate for at least 4 hours until firm, then cut into squares and enjoy.

 Video